ardywibowo/ardywibowo.github.io/content/post/a-quirky-gamma-poisson-reparameterization/index.md

 </center>

 This is a way better reparameterization than the usual scale or rate parameterization.
-As we will see, it allows us to use Binary Cross Entropy, which has been heavily optimized to be very stable.
+As we will see, it allows us to use Binary Cross Entropy, which has been heavily optimized in many libraries and very stable.
 So, lets parameterize it in terms of logits $z$:

 <center>